ShonenNoSeishin/Seq-Log-Aggregator-with-Docker-Compose/README.md

 http://localhost:5341
 ```

+note : default password is "changeme" (configured in docker-compose file)

 ## Sending Logs from a Proxmox Node to Seq
 To forward logs from a **Proxmox (PVE) node** to Seq, follow these steps: